 - Lipase: A digestive enzyme in the stomach and pancreas that breaks down lipids (fats) into fatty acids and glycerol

 - Protease: Found in the stomach, pancreas, and intestine, it breaks down protein into amino acids

 - Maltase: Breaks down malt sugar into glucose

-- Sucrase: Breaks down sugar into glucose and fructose2
+- Sucrase: Breaks down sugar into glucose and fructose3

-Because you are what you digest and absorb, you need a full range of nutrient-dense foods as well as the digestive enzymes to process them into what your body can actually use for energy.
-Digestive enzymes can support weight loss, the immune system, and a healthy inflammatory response.
+Because you are what you digest and absorb, you need a full range of nutrient-dense foods and digestive enzymes to process your food into what your body can use for energy, cell production, and development.
+Digestive enzymes support optimal weight, promote a healthy immune system, and facilitate a healthy inflammatory response.

-If you have diabetes, for example, a lack of digestive enzymes can contribute to blood sugar spikes.
-Diabetes can cause an impairment in the metabolism of sugars, and it has also been associated with abnormal metabolism of fats and proteins.4
+A lack of other enzymes can disrupt the digestion of proteins, carbohydrates, and fats.
+For example, if you have diabetes, a lack of digestive enzymes can contribute to blood glucose spikes.
+Diabetes can cause an impairment in the metabolism of sugars, which is associated with the abnormal metabolism of fats and proteins.5

 Digestive Enzymes And Aging

-Employing a broad-spectrum digestive enzyme can not only help ensure you don’t experience gastric distress from the food you eat, no matter what your age, it can also help ensure you optimally absorb and utilize the valuable vitamins, minerals, and micronutrients these foods contain.
+Adding broad-spectrum digestive enzymes to your diet can support the digestive process and help ensure you don’t experience gastric distress from the food you eat.
+Digestive enzymes can also promote optimal absorption of valuable vitamins, minerals, and micronutrients these foods contain.

 Here are some signs that indicate you’re not digesting food properly: